-Homeschooling UK law
+Homeschooling UK Law

 Home schooling- isn’t that illegal?
 Don’t kids have to go to school in the UK?
 What’s the law on UK homeschooling?

 I’ve covered autonomous education more in these posts: what is unschooling?, and everything we learned in one unschooling day and for now I will answer some questions that we get asked a lot, probably most days.
 Home education is not something that many people are aware of and if they are it is generally shrouded in myth and mystery, perhaps influenced by an experience of meeting one or two home-schooled children.

 It is my aim to help people understand what home education is and is not and why we as a family find it so beneficial, so I have posted a few articles on homeschooling, including this one on homeschooling uk law.

 - Home schooling, or home education (same thing, different names) is perfectly legal in the UK.
 School is an opt-in service, where parents go through an application system to get their child a school place.
-If this process is not completed, the child is home educated.
+If this process is not completed, the child is by default home educated.

 2. Children are not required to attend school unless they are enrolled in a school and have not de-registered, in which case they have a school policy of attendance to abide by unless there are mitigating circumstances such as illness.

 3. Children have a legal (and moral) right to a ‘full time and age appropriate’ education, but the definition of this is not laid out with details of time structures or what is age appropriate.
 People often ask us “what hours do I need to homeschool”?
 There are no set hours!
 We may be up at the crack of dawn reading books, or (like last night) up late making Christmas decorations and baking; we are not required to fit ‘education’ into any particular time frame.

 5. If a child who is in school wishes to be home educated, the delivery of a deregistration letter to the school fulfils the legal obligation to begin home educating (unless the child is in a special school because of additional needs).
 There is no legal obligation to attend further meetings with the school, or to have immediate visits from the council.

-6. If your child has a statement of special needs and is in a special school, or a judge has assigned a SAO (school attendance order) for your children (this is usually only in extreme circumstances), you cannot home educate without getting legal permission.
+6. If your child has a statement of special needs and is in a special school, or a judge has assigned a SAO (school attendance order) for your children (this is usually only in extreme circumstances), you cannot home educate without getting further legal permission.